 Image buttons – These are actually composed of three separate images, one each for Up, Over, and Down states.
 The area occupied on screen by the button itself corresponds to its ‘hit area’.
 Captivate comes with about 30 default image buttons.
 But there are another 200 or so available in the Gallery if you know where to look.

-Smart Shape buttons (Cp6 or later only) – Captivate has had shape objects for several versions.
-But Smart Shapes, with the extra option to Use as Button were only added in Cp6.
-When used as a button, a Smart Shape becomes a clickable interactive object with its own hit area.
-Smart Shape buttons have only an up and a down state.
+Smart Shape buttons – When used as a button, a Smart Shape becomes a clickable interactive object with its own hit area.
+Smart Shape buttons have up, over and down states.
 The down state (when the button is clicked) simply reduces the dimensions of the button by a few pixels but otherwise does not change its appearance.

 The first three types of buttons (text, transparent, and image buttons) can all be inserted either via the Object Toolbar on the left side of the Captivate interface, or via the Insert > Standard Objects > Button menu option.